Cage

 A cage is an enclosure often made of mesh, bars, or wires, used to confine, contain or protect something or someone.
-A cage can serve many purposes, including keeping an animal or person in captivity, capturing an animal or person, and displaying an animal at a zoo.
+A cage can serve many purposes, including keeping an animal or person in captivity, capturing an animal or person, displaying an animal at a zoo, or protecting an object from external threats (i.e. theft, damage).

 Construction

 Since a cage is usually intended to hold living beings, at least some part of its structure must be such as to allow for the entry of light and air.
-Thus some cages may be made with bars spaced closely together for the intended captive to slip between them, or with windows covered by a mesh of some sort.
+Thus, some cages may be made with bars spaced closely together for the intended captive to slip between them, or with windows covered by a mesh of some sort.

+Though cages may be commonly made of steel, their construction and design vary with the inclusion of other materials; for instance, a cage may be mainly built using wooden rods secured in place by using steel wire or even twine.